JohnEsleyer/ndmu-attendance-app/README.md

 # NDMU-Attendance-App
- A cross-platform attendance system that uses QR code for student log in.
+ A mobile attendance system that uses QR code for student log in.
 Made for Notre Dame of Marbel University.
-This project was made as a final project for my Software Engineering subject.
+This project was made as a project for my Software Engineering subject.

 Frameworks used:
 - Flutter  (Mobile App)